HomeArticlesBest OfBest UUID Generators

 Overview

-UUIDs (Universally Unique Identifiers) are used everywhere — database primary keys, API request IDs, distributed system correlation IDs, session tokens.
-The tools below handle generation (single and bulk), version selection, and format validation, all running in your browser so no data is transmitted to a server.
+UUIDs show up everywhere: database primary keys, API request IDs, distributed system correlation IDs, session tokens.
+The tools below handle generation (single and bulk), version selection, and format validation, all running in your browser so no data gets transmitted to a server.

 What to Look For